 D. Staphylococcus aureus

-E. Streptococcus viridans”
+E. Streptococcus viridans

-- Physician-Patient Communication
+- Communication and professionalism assessments

 COMLEX Level 3